code4lib/code-of-conduct/norms.md

   If you've been away from your email for a while, you may want to see if there are any responses that  already got the job done.

 2. **Be kind.**  Remember that not everyone has the same level of technical *or* librarian expertise.
 If someone asks what you consider a naive or foolish question, responding with sarcasm or irony is not a good look.
 Remember, **you** don't have to respond at all.

+3. If your response is tangential to the main point of the thread, consider replying with a different Subject line.
+The old Usenet convention of **[New Subject] (was: [old subject])** can be your friend.
+As an example: "Why python is better than Ruby On Rails for ArchivesSpace (was: Help with an ArchivesSpace problem)"

 4. **Be kind, take 2.** Just about everyone who participates on the Code4Lib listserv is committed to building this cooperative community.
 If you feel "slapped" by something, feel that there are microagressions happening, etc., first re-read the post to make sure there isn't another way of reading it.
 If you still need to respond, please do it in a way that addresses the behavior, not the person posting.
 Just as is recommended for initial handling of [Conflict Resolution](<https://github.com/code4lib/code-of-conduct/blob/master/code_of_conduct.md#conflict-resolution>) at Code4Lib, perhaps a private email asking for clarification first would help resolve things.